Momentum-Free/sledgehammer-bot-docs/docs/commands/raidban.md

 :::note

-This option is only needed if you provided message ids.
+This option is only needed if you provided message id.

 :::